IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 In fact, usually if there are more than two

-astro-bodies in a planetary system, the motions are immensely complex.
+astro-bodies in a planetary system, the motions are immensely complex when examined to high accuracy/precision.

 Re multi-body systems (AKA n-body systems), Isaac Newton (1643--1727) was moved to remark: